 Henry Alt-Haaker is a Humanity in Action Senior Fellow from the 2005 Berlin Fellowship.
-He currently heads International Relations Programs & Liaison Work at the Berlin Representative Office of the Robert Bosch Stiftung as Senior Vice President.
-He joined the foundation in the role of program officer in August 2013, becoming a senior project manager in October 2016 and serving in his current position since September 2017.
-His primary expertise encompasses the foundation’s activities in conflict transformation and programs with German policymakers.
-He supervises projects in various regions including the Caucasus, the Middle East, sub-Saharan Africa and Asia.
-He is furthermore responsible for the liaison mandate of the Berlin Office with public and private partners.
+He currently heads the department “Strategic Partnerships and Robert Bosch Academy” of the Robert Bosch Stiftung as Senior Vice President.
+He joined the foundation in the role of program officer in August 2013, becoming a senior project manager in October 2016 and serving in his current position since January 2020.
+His responsibilities include the Foundation’s programs addressing political decision makers, its think tank partnerships and the Robert Bosch Academy.
+As such, the department contributes to the Foundation’s activities in all its thematic areas.

 “Humanity in Action was all I had hoped for and more.
 I learned a tremendous amount during the program about my country and how others perceive it.
 There are at least half a dozen people from my year that could call me in the middle of the night and ask for help, and I would not hesitate at all to do what I could.”